yashbhesaniya/fractional-differentiation-time-series/README.md

 **If you have used a package that is not already listed in requirements.txt, please add the package along with its corresponding distribution version.** However, please try to avoid modifying the packages that are already specified.

 ## Git and Github
+Git is a crucial tool for version control, enabling efficient collaboration on software development projects.
+It consists of a local repository, where changes are made to project files, and a remote repository, such as GitHub, for sharing and synchronizing changes.
+The workflow involves the working directory for file modifications, the staging area for preparing changes, and the repository for permanently storing committed changes.
+To track changes, use "git add" to stage modified files and "git commit" to save changes with a descriptive message.
+Collaborate by using "git pull" to fetch and merge remote changes and "git push" to upload local changes.
+A diagram illustrating the working directory, staging area, and repository context is available for reference.

 ![Git Diagram](https://github.com/Christian-Jaekel/ML-in-Finance/assets/54689450/6d4a3b91-17ab-44f4-8634-2ec621b94199)